RedTurtle/collective.portaltabs/README.txt

 Going deeply:

-* you don't want that your users (even if Manager) go to ZMI
+* you don't want (or you can't) that your power user will need to go to ZMI (for example, the Plone 4.1 "*Site Administrator*" role can't)
+* you still want to make them able to manage portal tabs
 * you users don't know nothing about TAL and python, and commonly want only to add static links to the site
-* your additional tab don't need advanced features like condition for being seen, or permissions
+* your additional tab don't need advanced features like condition for being seen, or permissions (for this, you can still go to ZMI)

 When you don't need this
 ------------------------

-If you only need to port into Plone the "*portal_action*" tool customization, you will find a great product in `quintagroup.plonetabs`__
+If you only need to port into Plone interface the "*portal_action*" tool customization, you will find a great product in `quintagroup.plonetabs`__

 __ http://pypi.python.org/pypi/quintagroup.plonetabs/